 315 Public choice theory suggests that interest groups are more likely to influence Congress to enact client policies, or statutes that concentrate benefits on special interests while distributing their costs to the general public.
-James Q. Wilson, American Government: Institutions and Processes 432-33 (5th ed.
+JAMES Q. WILSON, AMERICAN GOVERNMENT: INSTITUTIONS AND PROCESSES 432-33 (5th ed.
 1992).
 Conversely, interest groups are less likely to influence Congress to enact general or majoritarian policies that distribute benefits and costs broadly across large numbers of people or entrepreneurial policies that benefit large numbers of people at the expense of a small, identifiable segment of society.
-See, e.g., Wilson, American Government:

-public choice theory suggests that groups will have incentives to engage in legislative strategies when their interests are not salient to the larger public and are perceived as narrow, technical, or nonpartisan.316 To the extent that American Indians lobby on narrow issues specific to them, public choice theory seems to provide a viable explanation for the increase in lobbying.
-The evidence presented here, however, suggests that American Indian lobbying has increased generally across a range of issues affecting tribes both individually and nationally.
+See, e.g., WILpublic choice theory suggests that groups will have incentives to engage in legislative strategies when their interests are not salient to the larger public and are perceived as narrow, technical, or nonpartisan.316 To the extent that American Indians lobby on narrow issues specific to them, public choice theory seems to provide a viable explanation for the increase in lobbying.
+The evidence presented here, however, suggests that American Indian lobby-ing has increased generally across a range of issues affecting tribes both individually and nationally.
 Some of these issues are highly contested, of interest to the general public, and do not only benefit Indians.
 This suggests that public choice theories do not adequately explain the general increase in lobbying by American Indians over time.